 The printed circuit board is the heart of any electronic device ranging from cell phones to vehicles.
 A layman can recognize it as a green board with lines over it and electrical components connected to it with solder.
 The green color is the characteristics of the solder mask.
-Every PCB has a component connected to it and is called PCB assembly and the process is called the PCB assembly process.
+Every PCB has a component connected to it.
+It is PCB assembly and the process is the PCB assembly process.
 In an assembled PCB, components are connected to each other by copper lines called traces for completing a specific circuit.
 The process of PCB assembly is simple and can be performed manually and/or automatically.
 Here is an example of a PCB assembly company that is located in the USA.
 PCB companies range in size and industries.
 There are also OEMs (original equipment manufacturers) that assemble their own PCBAs, depending on the technology.

 Parts of PCB

 PCB consists of one to several layers and every layer plays an important role in the completion of the circuit.